spinnaker/spinnaker/docs/commands.md

 This can only be set when --namespaces is empty or not set.
  * `--only-spinnaker-managed`: (V2 Only) When true, Spinnaker will only cache/display applications that have been created by Spinnaker; as opposed to attempting to configure applications for resources already present in Kubernetes.
- * `--provider-version`: Some providers support multiple versions/release tracks.
-This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
+ * `--provider-version`: There are currently two versions of the Kubernetes Provider: V1 and V2.
+This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.V1 is scheduled for removal in Spinnaker 1.21; we recommend using V2 only.
  * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
  * `--remove-custom-resource`: Remove this Kubernetes custom resource by name from the list of custom resources to manage.
  * `--remove-docker-registry`: Remove this docker registry from the list of docker registries to use as a source of images.